rakshit-bhardwaj/rani-servers/README.md

 EC2: Amazon Elastic Compute Cloud (EC2) is a scalable cloud computing service that is used to host the CS:GO servers.
 EC2 provides resizable compute capacity, making it ideal for hosting game servers.

-## Advantages of Using These Technologies
-Next.js provides server-side rendering and automatic code splitting, which improves page load times and provides a better user experience.
-Additionally, it allows for easy integration with other React components and libraries.

-Stripe is a secure and reliable payment processing platform that provides a smooth checkout experience for customers.
-It also offers features like fraud prevention and dispute resolution.

-Google Firestore provides real-time updates and automatic scaling, which makes it ideal for this project.
-Additionally, it offers seamless integration with other Google Cloud Platform services.

-Vercel provides fast deployments, automatic SSL, and serverless functions, which simplifies hosting and deployment of the website.
-Additionally, it offers easy integration with other Vercel services like logging and monitoring.

-LinuxGSM simplifies server management by automating many of the tasks involved in creating and managing CS:GO servers.
-This saves time and reduces the likelihood of errors.

-EC2 provides resizable compute capacity, which makes it ideal for hosting game servers.
-Additionally, it offers a wide range of instance types to choose from, allowing for easy scalability.